Social Justice

 Social justice is one of the core ways that members of the Daramalan family can live out the MSC Mission to “be on earth the heart of God”.
 The College engages in a wide variety of social justice activities ranging from fundraising to the physical collection of items, and to awareness activities.

 The College has a strong relationship with St. Vincent de Paul ACT, not only through the funds given to St. Nick’s but also through our commitment to the Night Patrol van.
 We make donations of sleeping bags, jackets, socks, beanies, gloves and even biscuits to this service but also staff a couple of shifts every month with staff and student volunteers.
 In addition, we also host an annual Sleepout in the Senior Quad to raise awareness about homelessness and its causes.
+Additionally, we offer annual support to other charities that have a focus on ‘human dignity’ like Share the Dignity which supplies sanitary products to women in crisis.

 Each House at Daramalan College also has a Charity that they support.
 These are generally either local or they have a connection in some way to the House Patron.